Invesco Ltd. Sells 103,267 Shares of Quanta Services, Inc. (NYSE:PWR)

-Invesco Ltd. lowered its stake in shares of Quanta Services, Inc. (NYSE:PWR – Free Report) by 4.6% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 2,141,713 shares of the construction company’s stock after selling 103,267 shares during the period.
-Invesco Ltd. owned 1.47% of Quanta Services worth $400,650,000 at the end of the most recent quarter.
+Invesco Ltd. trimmed its stake in Quanta Services, Inc. (NYSE:PWR – Free Report) by 4.6% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 2,141,713 shares of the construction company’s stock after selling 103,267 shares during the quarter.
+Invesco Ltd. owned approximately 1.47% of Quanta Services worth $400,650,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds also recently modified their holdings of the stock.
-Osaic Holdings Inc. lifted its position in shares of Quanta Services by 2,026.3% during the 2nd quarter.
-Osaic Holdings Inc. now owns 1,344,871 shares of the construction company’s stock valued at $11,136,000 after buying an additional 1,281,621 shares during the last quarter.
-Norges Bank purchased a new stake in Quanta Services during the fourth quarter valued at about $180,853,000.
-Capital World Investors boosted its position in Quanta Services by 14.8% during the second quarter.
-Capital World Investors now owns 5,991,012 shares of the construction company’s stock worth $1,176,934,000 after purchasing an additional 771,861 shares during the period.
-Royal Bank of Canada increased its stake in shares of Quanta Services by 52.2% in the first quarter.
-Royal Bank of Canada now owns 1,492,323 shares of the construction company’s stock worth $196,405,000 after purchasing an additional 511,508 shares in the last quarter.
-Finally, Bank of Montreal Can bought a new stake in shares of Quanta Services in the second quarter valued at approximately $92,251,000.
-Institutional investors own 87.86% of the company’s stock.
+Other large investors also recently modified their holdings of the company.
+Grove Bank & Trust increased its position in Quanta Services by 75.6% in the third quarter.
+Grove Bank & Trust now owns 158 shares of the construction company’s stock worth $30,000 after buying an additional 68 shares during the last quarter.
+Perkins Coie Trust Co bought a new position in Quanta Services during the third quarter worth about $30,000.
+VisionPoint Advisory Group LLC purchased a new position in shares of Quanta Services in the second quarter worth about $33,000.
+ICA Group Wealth Management LLC bought a new stake in shares of Quanta Services in the fourth quarter valued at approximately $26,000.
+Finally, Geneos Wealth Management Inc. lifted its stake in shares of Quanta Services by 1,730.0% during the 3rd quarter.
+Geneos Wealth Management Inc. now owns 183 shares of the construction company’s stock valued at $34,000 after buying an additional 173 shares in the last quarter.
+Hedge funds and other institutional investors own 87.86% of the company’s stock.

 Quanta Services Increases Dividend

-A number of brokerages have issued reports on PWR.
-KeyCorp assumed coverage on shares of Quanta Services in a report on Wednesday, January 10th.
-They set a “sector weight” rating on the stock.
-Evercore ISI began coverage on Quanta Services in a research note on Tuesday, February 13th.
-They issued an “outperform” rating and a $237.00 target price for the company.
-Stifel Nicolaus upped their price target on Quanta Services from $212.00 to $237.00 and gave the company a “buy” rating in a research report on Tuesday, December 19th.
-The Goldman Sachs Group upgraded shares of Quanta Services from a “neutral” rating to a “buy” rating and cut their price objective for the company from $214.00 to $211.00 in a research report on Wednesday, November 8th.
-Finally, Citigroup upped their target price on shares of Quanta Services from $234.00 to $237.00 and gave the stock a “buy” rating in a report on Friday, January 26th.
-Three analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus target price of $222.27.
+A number of equities research analysts have issued reports on PWR shares.
+Citigroup boosted their target price on shares of Quanta Services from $234.00 to $237.00 and gave the company a “buy” rating in a report on Friday, January 26th.
+Evercore ISI began coverage on Quanta Services in a report on Tuesday, February 13th.
+They set an “outperform” rating and a $237.00 price objective on the stock.
+KeyCorp began coverage on Quanta Services in a report on Wednesday, January 10th.
+They set a “sector weight” rating for the company.
+Stifel Nicolaus boosted their price objective on shares of Quanta Services from $212.00 to $237.00 and gave the company a “buy” rating in a research note on Tuesday, December 19th.
+Finally, The Goldman Sachs Group raised Quanta Services from a “neutral” rating to a “buy” rating and lowered their price target for the company from $214.00 to $211.00 in a report on Wednesday, November 8th.
+Three equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+According to MarketBeat.com, the company has an average rating of “Moderate Buy” and an average price target of $222.27.

 Quanta Services, Inc provides infrastructure solutions for the electric and gas utility, renewable energy, communications, and pipeline and energy industries worldwide.
 The company's Electric Power Infrastructure Solutions segment engages in the design, procurement, construction, upgrade, repair, and maintenance of electric power transmission and distribution infrastructure and substation facilities; installation, maintenance, and upgrade of electric power infrastructure projects; installation of smart grid technologies on electric power networks; and design, installation, maintenance, and repair of commercial and industrial wirings.